obmarg/cynic/README.md

 - Typesafe queries for scalars, enums & objects.
 - Defining custom scalars.
 - Building dynamic (but still type checked) queries at run time.
-- Query arguments
+- Query arguments including input objects

 The following features are possibly supported but not very thoroughly tested:

 - Mutations.
-- Sending input objects as arguments to queries or mutations.
 - Fetching union types via inline fragments

 The following features are not yet supported, though hopefully will be someday